grantbow/fit/docs/FIT.md

 Tag files may be empty or contain arbitrary text.
 Tools should allow for the preservation of the rest of the file while editing.
-This can be useful if a team member includes contextual information like why this issue was given this tag, historical comments, etc. though updating the Description text may better meet team needs.
+This can be useful if a team member includes contextual information like why this issue was given this tag, historical comments, etc. though team conventions may prefer updating the Description file's text.

 These tag files seem a good compromise between data processing needs and the needs of the people using the system with or without custom tools.

 Some special tags may require additional rules and/or tools.
-To minimize key variances and/or value variances a tool can collect existing tag keys and existing tag values.
+To minimize key variances and/or value variances tools can collect existing tag keys and existing tag values.

 Some anticipated tags might include: